unicef/magasin-primero-paquet/README.md

 Magasin is a foundational toolset designed to help data analysis teams uncover valuable insights.
 It enables organizations to extract, analyze, and visualize data from multiple sources.
 As the only complete, open-source, cloud-based data and AI toolset, Magasin grows with your organization, empowering you to make better decisions with clear and impactful insights throughout your digital transformation journey.

+Magasin is a certified [Digital Public Good (DPG)](https://github.com/unicef/magasin/discussions/103).

 👉 **[Learn more about magasin](https://magasin.unicef.io/)**

 ## Pre-requisites

-In order to get the full potential, ie. to have a full dashboard, you need to have:
+In order to extract the full potential of this integration, ie. to have a full dashboard, you need to have:

 - [A magasin instance](https://magasin.unicef.io/get-started/).
 For testing purposes you can install magasin in a regular computer.
 - Credentials to log into a Primero 2.x instance.
 For testing you can get them from the demo instance clicking on the [Try button on the top right corner](https://support.primero.org/).